 You can buy clothes, jewelry, antiques, and much more.
 Many tourist shops also sell books, fridge magnets, stuffed animals, and souvenirs to take home to your friends and family.

-You can also pop into one of the two museums near the Laugavegur street.
-The Phallological Museum is a favorite among visitors.
-It started as an eccentric Icelander’s hobby but is now recognized as the world’s only museum dedicated to understanding male animals’ genitals.
+You can also pop into two quirky museums near Laugavegur.
+The Phallological Museum started as an eccentric Icelander’s hobby but is now recognized as the world’s only museum dedicated to understanding male animals’ genitals.
+The second is the Icelandic Punk Museum, housed in a former public toilet block where each stall covers a slice of Iceland’s punk and new wave history.

 The Best Tours in Reykjavik in Winter